-1. What are four benefits of being in Christ given in verse 1?
-(1.)
-(2.)
-(3.)
-(4.)
-2. (v.
-2:2) What are the virtues that would fulfill Paul's joy for the Philippians?
-Are these virtues valid for Christians today?
-3. (v.
-2:3) They should do nothing through what?
-4. (v.
-2:3) What attitude should they have toward each other?
-5. (v.
-2:4) What should each one do regarding oneself and others?
-6. (v.
+1. what are four benefits of being in Christ given in verse 1?
+(1.) encouragement (2.) comfort (3.) participation in the Spirit (4.) affection and sympathy 2. (v.
+2:2) What are the virtues that would fulfill Paul's joy for the Philippians? being of the same mind, having the same love, being in full accord and of one mind Are these virtues valid for Christians today?
+Yes 3. (v.
+2:3) They should do nothing through what? from selfish ambition or conceit 4. (v.
+2:3) What attitude should they have toward each other? count others more significant than themselves 5. (v.
+2:4) What should each one do regarding oneself and others? look not only to his own interests, but also to the interests of others 6. (v.
 2:6) What does this verse say about Christ?

-7. Using your own words write out what you think verse 7 & 8 say about Christ. at Ch Each believer should think of others as better than himself.
-Yes, it is difficult; but look rist Jesus!
+He is in the form of God, but did not count equality with God a thing to be grasped.
+7. Using your own words write out what you think verse 7 & 8 say about Christ.
+He humbled himself, gave up all his glory and became a servant and was obedient even to death on the cross.
+(Answers will vary) te: Each believer should think of others as better than himself.
+Yes, it is difficult; but look highly exalted him and bestowed on him the name that is above every name,

+Note: Each believer should think of others as better than himself.
+Yes, it is difficult; but look at Christ Jesus!
 He was God, yet He humbled himself, became a man, and died for us sinners.
-If ore, we ought to humble ourselves and to think of others, not self.
+Therefore, we ought to humble ourselves and to think of others, not self.

 8. (vs. 2:9-10) What did God do for Jesus?

 9. (v.
-2:11) Someday what will every tongue confess?
-Note: We see here that everyone will some day bow before Christ, confessing him as LORD!
+2:11) Someday what will every tongue confess? that Jesus Christ is Lord Note: We see here that everyone will some day bow before Christ, confessing him as LORD!
 Not everyone will do this by faith in Christ.
 Millions will only do it because they will be forced to do it.
 Everyone will do it because He is LORD of all.
 10. (v.
-2:12) What were the Philippians to do in Paul's absence?
-11. Express the thought of v.
+2:12) What were the Philippians to do in Paul's absence? work out your own salvation with fear and trembling 11.
+Express the thought of v.
 2:13 in your own words.
-12. (v.
+God is working through us to accomplish his will 12. (v.
 2:15-16) What 5 qualities were they to have as the Sons of God (Christians)?
-(1.)
-(2.)
-(3.)
-(4.)
-(5.)
-Note: In verses 12-16 we have human responsibility and divine enablement, a perfect balance, which must be kept if the Christian life is to be lived at its best.
+(1.) blameless (2.) innocent (3.) without blemish (4.) shine as lights in the world (5.) hold fast to the word of life Note: In verses 12-16 we have human responsibility and divine enablement, a perfect balance, which must be kept if the Christian life is to be lived at its best.
 It is not a "let go and let God" affair but rather it is "participate with God."
 It is mutual cooperation with the Holy Spirit in interests and activities which are the things of God.
 13. (v.
 2:16) What would make Paul rejoice (boast)?
-14. (v.
-2:16) When would Paul rejoice?
-15. (vs. 2:17-18) Paul states that even if his imprisonment results in being put to death, he will be glad and rejoice with them.
-What does Paul ask them to do?
+When they hold fast to the word of life 14. (v.
+2:16) When would Paul rejoice? in the day of Christ 15. (vs. 2:17-18) Paul states that even if his imprisonment results in being put to death, he will be glad and rejoice with them.
+What does Paul ask them to do? be glad and rejoice with him